ELI Board Game Group

 Every Friday, Board Game Group is an opportunity for you to make new friends, have fun, and most importantly, gain confidence when speaking in English.

-December 11, 2020 Update: Due to COVID-19, all Winter BGG sessions will happen online.
+March, 2021 Update: Due to COVID-19, all Spring BGG sessions will happen online.
 You will need to RSVP in order to join.

 For more information or to RSVP, please email Shane at sdunkle [at] uchicago [dot] edu